Beyond the Sottile-Sturmfels degeneration of a semi-infinite Grassmannian: The Sottile--Sturmfels degeneration

 As mentioned above, the poset $(\cI_{\ss},\prec_{\ss})$ is a distributive lattice. \cite[Theorem 2 and Proposition 4]{SS} show that there is an isomorphism from $\initial_{<_{\ss}}\tilde\cP$ to $\bC[\cI_{\ss}]/H(\cI_{\ss})$ which maps $\initial_{<_{\ss}}D_I^{(k)}$ to the class of $X_{I^{(k)}}$.
 Combining this with the above standard fact we obtain the desired isomorphism. \end{proof}

-A way of visualizing the order $\prec_{\ss}$ are semi-infinite semistandard tableaux.
-Consider the infinite square grid in the first quadrant consisting of boxes $(i,j)$ with $i,j\ge 1$. \begin{definition} For integers $k_1\le\dots\le k_m$ in $\bN_0$ a \textit{semi-infinite tableau} of \textit{shift} $(k_1,\dots,k_m)$ is the set of boxes $(i,k_i+j)$ with $i\in[1,m]$, $j\in[1,p]$ together with an integer written in each box (its \textit{content}).
-A semi-infinite tableau is \textit{semistandard} if the contents increase strictly from top to bottom in every column and non-strictly from left to right in every row. \end{definition} \begin{example} The following is an example of a semistandard semi-infinite tableau of shift $(0,1,3)$.
+A way of visualizing the order $\prec_{\ss}$ is via semi-infinite semistandard tableaux.
+Consider the infinite square grid in the first quadrant consisting of boxes $(i,j)$ with $i,j\ge 1$ where $i$ (resp.\ $j$) is the coordinate along the horizontal (resp.\ vertical) axis. \begin{definition} For integers $k_1\le\dots\le k_m$ in $\bN_0$ a \textit{semi-infinite tableau} of \textit{shift} $(k_1,\dots,k_m)$ is the set of boxes $(i,k_i+j)$ with $i\in[1,m]$, $j\in[1,p]$ together with an integer written in each box (its \textit{content}).
+A semi-infinite tableau is \textit{semistandard} if the contents increase strictly from top to bottom in every column and non-strictly from left to right in every row. \end{definition} \begin{remark} This notion is very similar to that of \textit{semi-infinite Young tableaux of shape $\omega_p$} (the $p$th fundamental weight) found in \cite{Ishii}. \end{remark} \begin{example} The following is an example of a semistandard semi-infinite tableau of shift $(0,1,3)$.
 The first $k_i$ boxes in each column are depicted in yellow since they are not part of the tableau. {

 } \end{example}

 The definition above is a minor variation of the original definition in~\cite{SS} where these objects are viewed as (semi)standard skew Young tableaux.
 Consider a semi-infinite tableau of shift $(k_1,\dots,k_m)$ with the contents in its $i$th column forming a $p$-tuple $I_i$ when read from top to bottom.
 It is evident from the definitions that this semi-infinite tableau is semistandard if and only if all $I_i^{(k_i)}\in\tilde\cI_{\ss}$ and Similarly to Subsections~\ref{ss} and~\ref{pbw}, by combining Lemma~\ref{infssashibiring} with Corollary~\ref{hibibasis}, Proposition~\ref{liftbasis} and Proposition~\ref{posetisom} we obtain the following. \begin{theorem}[implicit in~\cite{SS}] For a product $D_{I_1}^{(k_1)}\dots D_{I_m}^{(k_m)}$ consider the semi-infinite tableau of shift $(k_1,\dots,k_m)$ for which the contents in its $i$th column form the tuple $I_i$ when read from top to bottom.
 The set of products for which this tableau is semistandard is a basis in the semi-infinite Pl\"ucker algebra $\tilde\cP$. \end{theorem}